KonradLasek/BSc-Thesis/README.md

 # BSc-Thesis<br/>
 Topic: Controlling a group of mobile robots using selected location systems.<br/>
 The goal was to synchronize the group of robots following the leader.
-I used ArUco markers, OpenCV, RPi and Arduino.<br/>
+I used OpenCV, ArUco markers, RPi and Arduino.<br/>
-I created a navigation system based on OpenCV running on Raspberry Pi, and DC motor controlling system running on arduino.<br/>
+I created a navigation system based on OpenCV running on Raspberry Pi, and DC motor controlling system running on Arduino.<br/>
 This part of my BSc Thesis was run on Raspberry Pi.
 I do not add the Arudino code, because it's just simple DC motor controlling.<br/>
 The program calibrates the camera, creates ArUco markers, then finds them in the enviroment, and sends the navigation commands to Arduino via bluetooth.<br/>
 Credits:<br/>